 - Allergic reaction to medications containing radioactive tracers used for the scan

 - Radiation exposure, which is small

-Tell your doctor if there's a chance you could be pregnant or if you're breast-feeding.
-In most cases, nuclear medicine tests, such as the HIDA scan, aren't performed in pregnant women because of potential harm to the fetus.
+Tell your doctor if there's a chance you could be pregnant or if you're breastfeeding.
+In most cases, nuclear medicine tests, such as the HIDA scan, aren't performed in pregnant women because of potential harm to the baby.

 How you prepare

 Your doctor is likely to ask you:

 - To fast for four hours before your HIDA scan.
 You might be allowed to drink clear liquids.

 - Leave jewelry and other metal accessories at home or remove them before the procedure

 What you can expect